raspberrypilearning/anime-expressions/en/step_3.md

 Add a paragraph of text in `<p></p>` tags to describe how to draw the love anime facial expression.

-You can copy the paragraph and paste it into your code `To make your anime character look like they are in love, replace the eyes with two rounded hearts.
-Remember to add highlight to the corners to create a better effect.`
+You can copy the paragraph and paste it into your code `<p>To make your anime character look like they are in love, replace the eyes with two rounded hearts.
+Remember to add highlight to the corners to create a better effect.</p>`

 --- code ---
 ---